 The adoption tax credit – What’s the catch?

-There are three “catches.”
-They involve timing, qualifying, and post-filing activity.
+There are three “catches” with the adoption credit: timing, qualifying, and post-filing activity.

 Surfing the SIRF: States are taking measures to keep taxpayers’ refunds afloat in a sea of identity theft